-The following is a guest post I wrote for the Art of Living Center in North Carolina, where I’ll be leading an immersive training on Nonviolent Communication for Better Living, August 11 – August 13, 2017!)
+The following is a guest post I wrote for the Art of Living Center in North Carolina, where I’ led an immersive training on Nonviolent Communication for Better Living, August 11 – August 13, 2017!)

 Most people value authenticity in their lives—being honest, genuine and real—true to their values and their vision.
 If we want love and depth of connection in our lives—and most people want this too— we want that love and connection based on who we “really” are–our authentic selves.

 We may see authenticity as important in intimate relationships at home but it also plays a key role in the workplace.
 Often, when coaching executives, I am coaching them on being more authentic—turning up more fully in their work lives and encouraging their reports to do the same.
 Why?

 …”the more authentic you are, the more effective you are. …Authenticity is really nothing more than making sure that people are fully expressing what they think and feel. … if people are not expressing themselves fully in what they think and feel within the context of the work they are accountable to produce then the enterprise or organization is editing out data.
 This impairs good decision making and follow-through…and ultimately undermines success. … When you have a group that is authentic and rigorous in their dialogues, you will have a high performing team.” –from The Yoga of Leadership, Kripalu Magazine, 2009

 What is interesting to me is how that last line also applies to couples and families.
 When you have a couple that is authentic– or a family that is authentic-and rigorous in their dialogues–you will find the greatest trust, connection, and intimacy: a “high performing” relationship or family.

 The practice of Nonviolent Communication is all about authenticity.
 What is my genuine experience-what I am seeing or hearing (rather than my story or interpretation about what’s happening)?
 What is my genuine response–my feelings and needs?
 This is our true aliveness